yehlincho/academic-kickstart/content/publication/journal-article/publication2.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "Nanoscale"
+publication: "
+Journal
+"
 publication_short: ""

-abstract: In this article, we demonstrate fluorescent signal amplification via cyclic staining of target molecules (FRACTAL), a technique that can amplify the signal intensity of immunofluorescence staining more than nine-fold via simple cyclic staining of secondary antibodies.
-We also show that FRACTAL is compatible with four-color imaging and expansion microscopy imaging..
+abstract: Amplification of immunofluorescence (IF) signals is becoming increasingly critical in cancer research and neuroscience.
+Recently, we put forward a new signal amplification technique, which we termed fluorescent signal amplification via cyclic staining of target molecules (FRACTAL).
+FRACTAL amplifies IF signals by repeatedly labeling target proteins with a pair of secondary antibodies that bind to each other.
+However, simultaneous amplification of multiple IF signals via FRACTAL has not yet been demonstrated because of cross-reactivity between the secondary antibodies.
+In this study, we show that mutual cross-adsorption between antibodies can eliminate all forms of cross-reactions between them, enabling simultaneous amplification of multiple IF signals.
+First, we show that a typical cross-adsorption process—in which an antibody binds to proteins with potential cross-reactivity with the antibody—cannot eliminate cross-reactions between antibodies in FRACTAL.
+Next, we show that all secondary antibodies used in FRACTAL need to be mutually cross-adsorbed to eliminate all forms of cross-reactivity, and then we demonstrate simultaneous amplification of multiple IF signals using these antibodies.
+Finally, we show that multiplexed FRACTAL can be applied to expansion microscopy to achieve higher fluorescence intensities after expansion.
+Multiplexed FRACTAL is a highly versatile tool for standard laboratories, as it amplifies multiple IF signals without the need for custom antibodies.

 # Summary.
 An optional shortened abstract.
 # summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.